rusini/manool-2/README.md

 * Output operands now appear after input operands in the dumps (after the `->` sign) and normally appear after input operands in the source code (arguably, this is more consistent than the previous approach of using the `:=` operator, for a number of reasons).

+* Transient data are now associated with IR nodes indirectly, via a transient index, for a number of practical reasons.

 * And finally: transformation to static single assignment (SSA) form is implemented.

 #### Most important differences from LLVM